metacpan/metacpan-cpan-extracted/distros/V/Vote-Count/README.md

 ### Range (Score) Voting Systems

 Most Methods for Ranked Choice Ballots can be used for Range Ballots.
-Incentive for Strategic Voting

 Score Voting proposals typically implement *Borda Count*, with a fixed depth of choices. *STAR*, creates a virtual runoff between the top two *Borda Count* Choices.

 Advocates claim that this Ballot Style is a better expression of voter preference.
 Where it shows a clear advantage is in allowing Voters to directly mitigate Later Harm by ranking a strongly favored choice with the highest score and weaker choices with the lowest.
+The downside to this strategy is that the voter is giving little help to later choices reaching the automatic runoff.
+Given a case with two roughly equal main factions, where one faction give strong support to all of its options, and the other faction's supporters give weak support to all later choices; the runoff will be between the two best choices of the first faction, even if the choices of the second faction all defeat any of the first's choices in pairwise comparison.

-The Range Ballot resolves the Borda weighting problem and allows the voter to manage the later harm effect, so it is clearly the better choice for Borda.
+The Range Ballot resolves the Borda weighting problem and allows the voter to manage the later harm effect, so it is clearly a better choice than Borda.
 Condorcet and IRV can resolve Range Ballots, but ignore the extra information and would prefer strict ordinality (not allowing equal ranking).

-Voters may find the Range Ballot to be more complex than the Ranked Choices Ballot.
+Voters may find the Range Ballot to be more complex than the Ranked Choice Ballot.

 # Objective and Motivation